joshbegley/nyt-latest/README.md

 **Canadian Wildfires Could Intensify from a Looming Heat Wave.**\
-`Wildfires are burning from Ontario to hard-hit British Columbia, where more than 1.5 million acres have burned since April.`\
+`Wildfires are burning from Ontario to hard-hit British Columbia, where more than 1.5 million acres have been scorched since April.`\
 https://nytimes.com/2021/08/09/world/canada/canada-wildfires.html?searchResultPosition=1

 **Coronavirus Briefing: What Happened Today**\